 - Swimming or kayaking in Tibiao river

-We’d spotted the Tibiao fish spa and bakery just before the crossing to Kayak Inn, so I suppose it would be a good idea to stop there first since habal-habal rides can be costly.
+We’d spotted the Tibiao fish spa and bakery just before the crossing to Kayak Inn, so it might be be a good idea to stop there first since habal-habal rides can be costly.

 We’d contacted Kuya Edwin ahead to make reservations.
 There is no downpayment needed.
 Kuya Edwin and the other staff at Kayak Inn were very kind.
 We got up at about 3:30AM the next day to go back to Iloilo City, and the habal-habal drivers waited for us to get in a van before leaving.